MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

    - Walk through the **current MyLife member biography platform**.
      - Select Biographer
      - Tell it story of today [copy and paste sub-bullet]
        - Today is 20240906 and I am slated to give a presentation today on how to build a diary bot.
 I'd love to say I'm not nervous.
 Should I have had those four cups of coffee this morning?
+It was wonderful to talk with Steve and walk through the presentation.
+He's on the board of MyLife also.
+My wife ran out to grab some lunch just after we played Frisbee with Bryn -- she's a rescue just a 5 years old this December and the best at Frisbee you'll see!
+I had a delicious Banh Mi, it was delicious, but didn't help my nervousness.
+The AI development session is going to begin in just a few minutes.
+Zoinks!
 Please save this memory.
      - see results
      - show editing options
      - Relive Memory